lsfrenzel/gohan_ogolden/replit.md

 ### Important Notes

 -   The app is fully functional with in-memory storage for quick development
--   To persist data across restarts, provision a PostgreSQL database (app will auto-detect and use it if DATABASE_URL contains 'neon.tech')
+-   To persist data across restarts, set DATABASE_URL to a PostgreSQL connection string
+    -   Supports both Neon (HTTP) and standard PostgreSQL (Railway, Replit, etc.)
+    -   Auto-detects the appropriate driver based on the DATABASE_URL
 -   All uploads are stored locally in `uploads/` directory
 -   The Vite dev server is properly configured for Replit's proxy environment
+-   Admin panel includes media deletion functionality (client-side auth only)